pajlads/DinkPlugin/README.md

 The chat notifier enables notifications for messages that are otherwise not covered by our other notifiers.

-You can customize the message patterns to your liking (`*` is a wildcard), and specify which types of messages to check (e.g., game, trade, clan notification, user chat).
+You can customize the message patterns to your liking (`*` is a wildcard, and each message pattern should be on a separate line within the config input box), and specify which types of messages to check (e.g., game, trade, clan notification, user chat).

 `%MESSAGE%` will be replaced with the chat message the matched one of the patterns.